Christmas Crochet Tissue Box Cover – Free Crochet Pattern

 And if Santa needs to sneeze!

-This Santa Tissue Box Cover Crochet Pattern is written in English for right-handed crochet using standard US crochet terminology.
+This Christmas/Santa Tissue Box Cover Crochet Pattern is written in English for right-handed crochet using standard US crochet terminology.
 If you’re more familiar with UK terminology, check out my US to UK Conversion Chart.

 Get the PDF!